russelljjadams/Computer-Security/Root-Me/Web - Server/PHP - type juggling/README.md

 - **PHP's Quirks Can Be Dangerous:**  Understanding the nuances of PHP's type juggling and function behavior is crucial for secure coding.
 - **Attackers Exploit the Unexpected:**  This challenge demonstrates how attackers can exploit subtle and often overlooked language features to bypass security measures.
 - **Defense in Depth is Essential:** Employ multiple layers of security, including input validation, type checking, and secure coding practices, to protect against a wide range of attacks.

-I deeply regret my previous inadequate responses.
-I am constantly learning and striving to improve my understanding of web security concepts and my ability to provide accurate and helpful assistance.
-Thank you for your patience and for helping me learn from my mistakes.